groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-vssx-files-groupdocs-merger-java/_index.md

 - **Do I need a license?** A free trial works for evaluation; a full license is required for production use.
 - **Can I merge more than two files?** Yes—call `join` repeatedly to add as many stencils as needed.
 - **What Java version is required?** JDK 8 or higher.

+## How to merge vssx files using GroupDocs.Merger for Java
+Before we dive into the code, let’s briefly discuss why this matters.
+Merging VSSX files programmatically eliminates tedious manual copying in the Visio UI, reduces human error, and makes it easy to embed stencil consolidation into CI/CD pipelines or automated documentation generators.

 ## What is merge visio stencil java?
 Merging Visio stencil files (VSSX) with Java means programmatically loading individual stencil packages, concatenating their content, and saving the result as a single VSSX file.
 This approach eliminates manual copy‑paste operations in the Visio UI and enables automation within larger document‑processing pipelines.